 The Investment Company Rule currently prohibits a member from offering or selling shares of a fund with an asset-based sales charge unless its prospectus discloses that long-term shareholders may pay more than the economic equivalent of the maximum front-end sales charges permitted by the rule.
-In March 1998 February 1997, the Commission adopted proposed for public comment significant revisions to prospectus disclosure requirements for mutual funds.
-Included in the proposal was an amendments is a requirement that the would require prospectuses of funds with asset-based sales charges to-include disclosure regarding Rule 12b-1 plans that is similar to the disclosure required in the Investment Company Rule.
+In March 1998, the Commission adopted significant revisions to prospectus disclosure requirements for mutual funds.
+Included in the amendments is a requirement that the prospectuses of funds with asset-based sales charges include disclosure regarding Rule 12b-1 plans that is similar to the disclosure required in the Investment Company Rule.
 Accordingly, the proposed amendments would eliminate the prospectus disclosure requirement in the Investment Company Rule.